Yankees beat skidding Astros 4-1 for 7th straight win

+NEW YORK (AP) — In a new spot at the top of the lineup, Aaron Judge came up empty during his first game back from injury.

+The rest of the New York Yankees kept rolling right along with their same old power show.

-NEW YORK (AP) — Gary Sánchez and Gleyber Torres each homered for the third game in a row, providing a pair of two-run shots that sent the New York Yankees past the skidding Houston Astros 4-1 on Friday night for their seventh straight victory.
+Gary Sánchez and Gleyber Torres each homered for the third game in a row, providing a pair of two-run shots that sent New York past the skidding Houston Astros 4-1 Friday night for its seventh straight victory.

-Aaron Judge was hitless in his return to the lineup — batting leadoff — but James Paxton (5-3) won consecutive starts for the first time with the Yankees, who matched their longest winning streak of the year.
+Judge was hitless in his return — batting leadoff for the first time — but the Yankees matched their longest winning streak of the year.
+Sanchez and Torres became the first set of teammates in franchise history to homer in three consecutive games together, according to the YES Network.

+“That’s incredible, especially against the pitching we’ve been facing,” Judge said.
+“Two impressive hitters.”

-Houston wasted a strong start from Brad Peacock (6-5) and has dropped six in a row for the first time since losing seven straight in June 2016.
+Houston wasted a strong start from Brad Peacock (6-5) and has dropped six in a row for the first time since July 2015.

+“We haven’t played from ahead enough in the last week, and certainly when you make your fair share of mistakes, either in or out of the boxscore, it’s tough to win here,” manager AJ Hinch said.

-Paxton went five-plus innings before handing a slim lead to a shutdown bullpen that delivered again for the AL East leaders.
+James Paxton (5-3) went five-plus innings before handing a slim lead to a shutdown bullpen that delivered again for New York.

 Adam Ottavino entered after a leadoff double in the sixth and threw 1 1/3 hitless innings with two strikeouts.
-Zack Britton walked two in the eighth but escaped when Torres started a slick double play with a glove flip from second base to end the inning.
+Zack Britton escaped the eighth when Torres started a slick double play with a glove flip from second base.

+“I don’t practice that.
+I think it’s just in the moment,” he said.

 Aroldis Chapman got three outs for his 21st save in 23 attempts.
-He was checked by a trainer after slipping to the turf while fielding Jose Altuve’s bunt single with two outs in the ninth.
-Then he threw a called third strike past rookie bopper Yordan Álvarez with two aboard to end it.
+He fanned Yordan Álvarez looking at a 101 mph fastball with two aboard to end it.

-Houston went 1 for 13 with runners in scoring position and stranded 12 in all.
+Edwin Encarnación also made some fine plays for the AL East leaders at first base.

+“For a bat-first guy, he played really good defense and then they wiped out some of our opportunities,” Hinch said.

-Sánchez launched a 481-foot shot deep into the elevated bleachers above and beyond the bullpen in left-center.
-New York has homered in 24 consecutive games, one short of the franchise record set in 1941.
+In the third, Sánchez launched a 481-foot shot deep into the elevated bleachers above and beyond the bullpen in left-center.
+New York has homered in 24 consecutive games, the longest streak in the majors over the past three seasons and one short of the club record set in 1941.

 Sánchez also connected in three straight games May 20-22.